-- Detection of user actions: A user action can be a page load or an Ajax call that the user initiates by a mouse click, key press, etc. Cascading calls are correlated into one single user action, for example a page load that performs several Ajax calls during load.
+- Detection of user actions: A user action can be a page load or an Ajax call that the user initiates by a mouse click, key press, or other similar event.
+Cascading calls are correlated into one single user action, for example a page load that performs several Ajax calls during load.

 - Browser errors.

 - User action details such as action duration and page load detail timings for each action step, including browser timings, visually complete, and speed index.